← Back to Blog

 Manufacturing through the lens of thermodynamics

-I am curious to see if this lens of thermodynamics in manufacturing can be applied further to make useful policy decisions or reveal deeper truths for industrial systems, much like how physics principles have been applied to financial markets to great effect.
+I am curious whether this lens of thermodynamics can be pushed further in industrial systems, whether it might produce useful policy decisions or reveal deeper truths, much like how physics principles have been applied to financial markets to great effect.